Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Dealing with surges in claim volume following catastrophes such as hurricanes, earthquakes, and floods can severely test any commercial insurance company.
 Claims that normally take only a day to process can stretch to several weeks amid the high volumes such events prompt.

 An intelligent intake solution offers a remedy.
-Increasing the capacity of an automated claims processing solution is a simple matter of adding compute capacity; easily done in a cloud environment.
+Increasing the capacity of an automated claims processing insurance solution is a simple matter of adding compute capacity; easily done in a cloud environment.
 Given the intelligent intake solution can automate as much as 80% of the process, that leaves only 20% for manual review.
 Whether that difference is made up with internal employees or third party administrators, it’s a much easier lift at far less expense.

 Meet compliance requirements with explainable AI